univention/ucsschool-id-connector/docs/source/admin.rst

 Appcenter settings
-   |AppC| is an ecosystem similar to the app stores known from mobile platforms
-   like Apple or Google.
+   The |AppC| is an ecosystem similar to the app stores known from mobile platforms like Apple or Google.
    It provides an infrastructure to build, deploy and run enterprise applications on |UCS| (UCS).